ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 Configure the required keys for each IDp:

     - ``attr_user_permanent_id`` - the unique identifier for the user.
 It can be configured to match any of the attribute sent from the IdP.
-Usually, it is set to ``name_id`` if ``SAML:nameid`` attribute is sent to the climber node or it can be the username attribute, or a custom unique identifier.
+Usually, it is set to ``name_id`` if ``SAML:nameid`` attribute is sent to the ascender node or it can be the username attribute, or a custom unique identifier.
     - ``entity_id`` - the Entity ID provided by the Identity Provider administrator.
-The admin creates a SAML profile for climber and it generates a unique URL.
+The admin creates a SAML profile for ascender and it generates a unique URL.
-    - ``url`` - the Single Sign On (SSO) URL climber redirects the user to, when SSO is activated.
+    - ``url`` - the Single Sign On (SSO) URL ascender redirects the user to, when SSO is activated.
     - ``x509_cert`` - the certificate provided by the IdP admin generated from the SAML profile created on the Identity Provider.
 Remove the ``--BEGIN CERTIFICATE--`` and ``--END CERTIFICATE--`` headers, then enter the cert as one non-breaking string.

  Multiple SAML IdPs are supported.
 Some IdPs may provide user data using attribute names that differ from the default OIDs (https://github.com/omab/python-social-auth/blob/master/social/backends/saml.py).
-The SAML ``NameID`` is a special attribute used by some Identity Providers to tell the Service Provider (climber cluster) what the unique user identifier is.
+The SAML ``NameID`` is a special attribute used by some Identity Providers to tell the Service Provider (ascender cluster) what the unique user identifier is.
 If it is used, set the ``attr_user_permanent_id`` to ``name_id`` as shown in the example.
 Other attribute names may be overridden for each IdP as shown below.

 ::